 Plans and funding have been approved for $2.1 million of renovations to the Douglas Avenue Underpass.
 Improvements include addressing structural issues, painting the understructure, adding creative lighting and steps to mitigate the pigeons.
-Estimated completion is spring 2018, just in time to welcome locals and visitors to our Downtown during the NCAA basketball tournament.
+Renovations have begun and the project is estimated to be complete in August 2018.View the project listing.

 Background Information - Plans completed 2014

 Downtown Wichita was awarded $75,000 from the Knight Foundation Fund at the Wichita Community Foundation to derive design concepts to revitalize the historic Douglas Avenue underpass from its current status into an inviting Downtown gateway.
 This grant allowed the organization to hire LawKingdon Architecture to lead the community design team to help in the first phase of the project.